localjo/localjo.github.io/src/content/experience.md

 - Increased the productivity of Front End Developers on the team by creating build scripts, command line interfaces, chat bots and other tools to support their work.
 - Used React/d3 to build an app for streaming live [experiment data from ISS](http://www.spacetango.com/), and React/AWS Lambda to build a web crawler for lawyers to track IP infringements.
-- Saved the company thousands of dollars a month by migrating an app platform used for clients like [Bon Jovi](http://bonjovi.com/), [Janet Jackson](https://www.janetjackson.com/), [Jason Aldean](https://www.jasonaldean.com/), [Carrie Underwood](https://www.carrieunderwood.fm/), [The Immunity Project](http://www.immunityproject.org/), and [Space Tango](http://www.spacetango.com), [UFC](https://www.ufcfightclub.com/) from a Ruby monolith to Node.js micro-services.
+- Saved the company thousands of dollars a month by migrating an app platform that powered the websites of [Bon Jovi](http://bonjovi.com/), [Janet Jackson](https://www.janetjackson.com/), [Jason Aldean](https://www.jasonaldean.com/), [Carrie Underwood](https://www.carrieunderwood.fm/), [The Immunity Project](http://www.immunityproject.org/), [Space Tango](http://www.spacetango.com), and [UFC](https://www.ufcfightclub.com/) from a Ruby monolith to Node.js micro-services.

 ### Director of Media and Front End Engineer (Volunteer)